Charla Miller with Dr. Barb

 Charla: Thank you.
 Thank you so much for saying it that way.
 I think we are so set right now – all of us – for a paradigm shift, that recovery isn’t necessary.
 We might say some things like that.
 Recovery isn’t necessary, but inspiration is essential.
 And once you begin the path of inspiration, you then stop looking at the loss and you start looking at what is in the moment.
 You start seeing things very differently.
 That’s what horses, being around horses teach me every single time I’m with them.
 That’s one of the many things that they’ve given me.

 Charla: You can find my book on Amazon, and you can find it on Balboa Press by author.
-So probably Amazon.com is going to be your first place, and if you’d like to buy it through Balboa Press, you can buy it there.
-I’m in Barnes and Noble – you’ll probably have to order it through that.
+So probably Amazon.com is going to be your first place and I’m in Barnes and Noble – you’ll probably have to order it through that.
 And I’m also in many of the bookstores here.
 In Idaho, I’m at the Rediscover Book Shop in downtown Boise, Idaho, as well as Chapter One in Ketchum, Idaho, which is in Sun Valley.

 Charla: Thank you.
 Thank you.